 Encourage teachers to share their Bush Blitz TeachLive experience with their schools and wider communities, through implementing biodiversity and conservation projects or activities.

-* To be eligible for the Fowlers Bay Bush Blitz TeachLive expedition, you must be an Australian teacher currently based in a South Australian school
+* To be eligible for Bush Blitz TeachLive expeditions, you must be an Australian primary or secondary teacher currently based in an Australian school.

-The Bush Blitz TeachLive team are looking for committed teachers to assist scientists on the Fowlers Bay 2021 Bush Blitz TeachLive expedition.
-All primary and secondary teachers based in South Australia, who are passionate about teaching STEM and geography are encouraged to apply.
+The Bush Blitz TeachLive team are looking for a committed but diverse range of teachers to assist scientists on the 2022 Bush Blitz TeachLive expedition.

 Bush Blitz TeachLive provides the opportunity to broaden teacher knowledge and experiences beyond the classroom.
 You do not need to be STEM or geography trained nor an experienced teacher, you just need to be passionate and keen to share your experiences with your school community.
 We particularly encourage teachers who might benefit from participation.
 These could include early career teachers, teachers with limited experience in teaching the STEM disciplines, experienced teachers who are keen to improve their fieldwork skills in order to instruct their students and/or teachers that want to actively demonstrate to their students the biodiversity of Australian ecosystems.

-- To be eligible you must be an Australian teacher currently based in South Australia
+To be eligible you must be an Australian teacher currently based in the state / territory of the expedition.

 Selection will be based on: